karen-sarkisyan/wiki-tusks/README.md

-# Walrus Uploader
+# Tusky Uploader

-A modern web application for uploading markdown files to the Walrus decentralized storage network.
-Built with React, TypeScript, and Tailwind CSS.
+A modern web application for uploading files to the Tusky decentralized storage network.
+Built with React, TypeScript, and CSS Modules.

 ## Features

-- 🚀 **Drag & Drop Upload**: Intuitive file upload with drag-and-drop support
+- 🚀 **Simple File Upload**: Clean file selection interface with browse button
-- 📁 **Markdown Support**: Specifically designed for .md files
+- 📁 **Universal File Support**: Supports any file type up to 10MB
 - 🌐 **Network Selection**: Choose between testnet and mainnet
 - 📊 **Progress Tracking**: Real-time upload progress with visual feedback
-- 🎨 **Modern UI**: Beautiful, responsive design with Tailwind CSS
+- 🎨 **Modern UI**: Beautiful, responsive design with CSS Modules
-- ⚡ **Efficient Uploads**: Uses Walrus upload relay for optimal performance
+- ⚡ **Efficient Uploads**: Uses Tusky SDK for optimal performance
 - 📱 **Mobile Friendly**: Responsive design that works on all devices
+- 🔑 **API Key Authentication**: Secure uploads using API key instead of wallet connection

 ## How It Works

-This application leverages Walrus's **upload relay** system to efficiently upload files to the decentralized storage network:
+This application leverages Tusky's **SDK** system to efficiently upload files to the decentralized storage network:

-1. **File Selection**: Users can drag & drop or browse for markdown files
+1. **File Selection**: Users can browse for any file type
-2. **Validation**: Files are validated for type (.md) and size (max 10MB)
+2. **Validation**: Files are validated for size (max 10MB)
-3. **Upload**: Files are sent to Walrus via the upload relay
+3. **Upload**: Files are sent to Tusky via the SDK using API key authentication
 4. **Storage**: Files are distributed across the network using erasure coding
 5. **Result**: Users receive a Blob ID for accessing their stored file